codeSTACKr/codeSTACKr/README.md

 ### I'm a Full Stack SAAS Enterprise Developer in the Utilities Industry

-My experties involves crafting websites, telling stories with data and combining the two to create unique web apps.
+My expertise involves crafting websites, telling stories with data and combining the two to create unique web apps.
 My wider background is with Data Analysis, Marketing And Mathematical Modeling.

 ### Connect with me: